Community Farming Pilot Programs

 Establish and support a culture of community service

 Support programs which address issues and needs of urban youth

 Involve youth in the design and implementation of their educational activities

 Increase knowledge, skills, attitudes, and behaviors necessary for urban youth to live productive, contributing, and fulfilling lives

 Increase economic opportunities and sustainability to improve quality of life in urban communities through enhanced human, social, civic, natural, financial, cultural, and built capital

 Upon successful completion, these spaces will:

-The Cooperative's "Co-op Steering Committee" is actively engaged in driving our "Community Marketplace" initiative.
-This community economic development initiative is aimed to redevelop a portion of the former Collins Avenue Shopping Center into a “Commerce Hub” for 21229 where small minority-owned businesses will be welcomed into a business incubator-style vending network.
-The space is envisioned to consist of a community-owned co-op grocery store, a florist, a cafe/eatery, and retail vending stalls.
+The Cooperative is actively engaged in driving our "Community Co-op" initiative.
+This community economic development initiative is aimed to redevelop 3932-3934 Frederick Ave into the "Community Center for Change" a 5,000-square-foot former Moving/Shipping Company into an Innovation Hub for 21229 where small minority-owned businesses will be welcomed into a business incubator-style network.
+The space is envisioned to consist of a community-owned co-op grocery store, multimedia center, and retail vending stalls.

-While the plan is conceptual; CCD is working to finalize a community visioning session with the Neighborhood Design Center to formalize the elements.
+While the plan is conceptual; and negotiations are on-going, the Cooperative is working to finalize acquisition and preliminary renderings with Re-Gen Consulting Group and the Neighborhood Design Center to finalize the elements.
+Community support through volunteerism and donations can help bring this project to fruition.